30 Rock season 3: Synopsis

-Season 3 continues from the epilogue of the Season 2 finale, Cooter.
-Jack tries to get his job—and his promotion—back.
-Meanwhile, Liz tries to adopt a baby, while Tracy enjoys the success of his pornographic video game as Jenna sues him for not properly compensating her.

-Season-long plots include Jack meeting a new love interest, Elisa (Salma Hayek), and the search for his real father (portrayed by Alan Alda).
+Season 3 continues from the epilogue of the Season 2 finale, "Cooter".
+Jack returns to NBC, Liz tries to adopt a baby, Tracy enjoys the success of his pornographic video game, and Jenna sues Tracy for not properly compensating her.
+Season-long plots include Jack meeting a new love interest, Elisa (Salma Hayek), and the search for his real father (Alan Alda).
 Liz also finds a new love interest, Dr. Drew Baird (Jon Hamm), while going through cutbacks and discovering her potential to host a talk show.
-Jenna is cast as a Janis Joplin-type character since the life rights to Janis Joplin could not be obtained.
-Kenneth Parcell's (Jack McBrayer) age is also revealed to be questionable.
-It is also revealed, in the penultimate episode of season 7, that Jack and Jenna were romantically involved throughout season 3.
+Jenna is cast as a Janis Joplin-type character in a biographical film that could not obtain the life rights to Janis Joplin.